YEAR LAUNCHED 2004

 Number of submissions: 23

-Trivia: First year of the Wadadli Pen art Challenge; addition of other genres besides fiction (i.e. poetry and creative non fiction); first themed Challenge (Black and Beautiful); changed age categories to 12 and younger, 13 to 17, 18 to 35 and upped the overall age limit to 35; for the first (and to date only) time there was no overall literary winner
+Trivia: First year of the Wadadli Pen art Challenge (won by, left below at the awards ceremony, Shem Alexander, who would again be an art prize winner in 2014 in addition to being a working artist with his unique turpentine bark paintings and Antiguan folklore and African-inspired themes like the piece pictured right below).
+This year also saw the addition of other genres besides fiction (i.e. poetry and creative non fiction); first themed Challenge (Black and Beautiful); changed age categories to 12 and younger, 13 to 17, 18 to 35 and upped the overall age limit to 35 to the Wadadli Pen Challenge.
+For the first (and to date only) time there was no overall literary winner, only age category winners

 Number of submissions: 40